 The inventory assessed each crossing for factors including general condition, erosion potential and whether fish passage was impeded.
 Scoring of environmental concerns at the crossing sites placed 22 in the "minor" category.
-Thirty-five were rated as "moderate," and 28 as "severe." ("Table 18 - Road Stream Crossing Summary" on page 54 in Chapter 3)
+Thirty-five were rated as "moderate," and 28 as "severe." (see: "Map 13 - Road Stream Crossings" on page 54 and "Table 18 - Road Stream Crossing Summary" on page 54 in Chapter 3)